CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 - Thrak received a messenger Vermkin from King Grom a few days ago.
 The messenger conveyed that an entity known as the Black Spider was compensating the Mountainmaws to monitor and apprehend the molekin Burrowbard Stoneseeker.
 The orders were to capture Burrowbard along with any possessions and deliver them to King Grom.
 Thrak adhered to these instructions, resulting in Burrowbard's ambush and subsequent capture, including a map in his possession.

 - The molekin and his map were successfully handed over to King Grom as per instructions.
-The molekin's human companion is currently held captive in the "eating cave" (area 6).
+The molekin's mudblood companion is currently held captive in the "eating cave" (area 6).
 ```

 ### 1. Cave Mouth